lichen-community-systems/signaletic/README.md

 2. ```make```
 3. Use the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) to flash the ```build/libflock-bluemchen-example.bin``` binary to the Daisy board

+## Language and Compiler Support
+Starling's core is written in C using the C99 standard (due to the use of C++ style comments, for loops with initial declarations, and float math functions like sinef and powf).
+It is currently compiled and tested on LLVM on macOS, GCC on Ubuntu Linux, and the Visual Studio C compiler on Windows.

+On the Daisy platform, Starling is compiled using Daisy's own toolchain, which uses the gnu11 standard for C and gnu++14 for C++.
+Compiling the Daisy Host and examples is currently supported using GCC on macOS.

 ## Attribution

 Starlings is developed by Colin Clark and is licenced under the [MIT License](LICENSE).